 Galaxy S7 Pie Beta

-Samsung recently confirmed an Android Pie beta, but the beta is limited to the Galaxy S9 and Galaxy S9+ in select regions.
+Samsung recently released an Android Pie beta, but the beta was limited to the Galaxy S9 and Galaxy Note 9 in select regions.

-Unless Samsung drastically changes the way it handles betas, we expect the Android Pie/One UI beta to remain exclusive to these models.
+Unless Samsung drastically changes the way it handles betas, we expect the Android Pie/One UI beta to remain exclusive to these devices.

-Even if Samsung does decide to extend the Galaxy S7’s software support for another year, the devices probably won’t get a beta.
+Even if Samsung does decide to extend the Galaxy S7’s software support for another year, the devices probably won’t get an Android Pie beta.

 Galaxy S7 Pie Update